 The exchange offers a wide range of cryptocurrencies, precious metals and fiat currencies to its clients, allowing them to trade directly across asset classes utilizing embedded payments through ‘Anything-to-Anything’ trading.
 Additionally, the multi-asset trading platform does not charge withdrawal fees, deposit fees, or trading commissions (read our Uphold fees guide for more details).

 Furthermore, the company envisions a future in which everyone and every business has access to dependable financial services at a reasonable price by using unique technology and e-money applications as the basis of its platform.
 Thus, it created a one-of-a-kind market for the trade of both digital and physical assets differentiating itself from its competitors.

 Uphold’s core products

 Uphold, with over 7 million clients, is a platform where users can trade between cryptocurrencies and various asset types.
-For instance, one Uphold account gives you access to 50 U.S. equities, 60 cryptocurrencies, four precious metals, and 27 other national currencies.
+For instance, one Uphold account gives you access to 60 cryptocurrencies, 4 precious metals, and 27 other national currencies.